 For park visits, shorts and T-shirts will be comfortable and are appropriate, along with sturdy, comfortable walking shoes.
 You'll also want to pack a daypack with a sweatshirt, sunscreen, water, and any medications or other necessities you'll need for a long day in the park.

 Whether you bring along the family or are planning a private couples getaway, there is plenty to do at Walt Disney World Resort in the shortest month of the year.

-If you are looking for some romance at the House of Mouse on Valentine's Day, you and your loved one can spend a memorable day at one of the theme parks followed romantic dinner for two at one of Disney's fine dining establishments.
+- If you are looking for some romance at the House of Mouse on Valentine's Day, you and your loved one could spend a memorable day at one of the theme parks, followed by a romantic dinner for two at one of Disney's fine dining establishments.
 It should be noted, however, that even if you have restaurant reservations, expect to wait to be seated on this high volume dining day at Disney.

 February Travel Tips